Trent Bridge F115

 Trent Bridge F115 is tested free of F11, CHS and IARS, and there is no history of known recessive conditions in his pedigree so he can be used with confidence in seed stock herds.

 Trent Bridge F115 semen will be particularly valuable for crossing over conventional base breeds to improve premium eating quality from increased intramuscular fat, loin wieght and improved fineness of marbling.
 He will be particularly well suited for F1, F2 and F3 production over medium to large size breeds.
+He is structurally sound as he has covered cows in rugged range conditions.

 Wagyu, in general, produce light calves at birth, but Trent Bridge F115 possesses extremely low birth weight EBVs.
 Trent Bridge F115 semen will present small calves so can be used to open heifers.